JuliaIntervals/ValidatedNumerics.jl/docs/decorations.md

 [3, 4]_com
 ```

-If no decoration is explicitly specified when a `DecoratedInterval` is created, then it is initialised with a decoration according to its interval `X`:
+If no decoration is explicitly specified when a `Decorated` is created, then it is initialised with a decoration according to its interval `X`:

 - `com`: if `X` is nonempty and bounded;
 - `dac` if `X` is unbounded;